Easy Gluten Free Scalloped Potatoes

 You only need a few simple ingredients to make these gluten free scalloped potatoes with vegan cheese sauce, and I bet you already have most of them in your pantry!

-Yukon Gold Potatoes: Gold potatoes are super creamy, which is why I like to use them for this recipe.
+Yukon Gold Potatoes: Yellow potatoes are super creamy, which is why I like to use them for this recipe.
 You can leave the skin on or peel them if you prefer.
 If you only have russet potatoes, they will work too.
+If you prefer to use sweet potatoes for this recipe, you can!

 Vegan Butter: I use the Miyokos brand.
 If you’re not vegan you can use Ghee (dairy-free) or regular butter if you prefer.